 |

-Italian and Northern Renaissance Italy in the pre-Renaissance, Early Renaissance and High Renaissance eras was a high point of panel painting, typically altarpieces or other religious icons.
-Sadly most have been destroyed.
-Many Northern Renaissance Dutch/Flemish paintings from this period, especially portraits, were also executed on panel.
-Advent of Canvas New attitudes, greater prosperity, and changes in art practices, led to canvas displacing panels as a more popular and convenient medium - a process beginning about 1500 and championed by Venetian artists like Andrea Mantegna: not least because Venice was the foremost source of quality canvases.
+History Italian and Northern Renaissance Panels were used in Western medieval painting from about 1000 CE, notably in the creation of church altarpieces.
+The Sienese School of painting (led by Duccio di Buoninsegna) and the School of Flemish painting (led by Robert Campin, the Van Eyck brothers and Roger van der Weyden), were both heavy users of wood panels.
+Overall, the Northern Renaissance painters - especially those of the Netherlandish Renaissance and German Renaissance - tended to use oil on panels while southern artists in Italy during the Early Renaissance era tended to use fresco, or tempera on panel, and less oils.
+Eastern Orthodox artists in Russia, Constantinople and the Levant area also used panels for their religious paintings - nearly all of which were icons.
+Sadly most have since been destroyed.
+Advent of Canvas New attitudes, greater prosperity, and changes in art practices, led to canvas displacing wood as the most popular medium - a process beginning about 1500 and championed by Venetian artists like Andrea Mantegna: not least because Venice was the foremost source of quality canvases.
 This process of change occured almost 100 years later in Northern Europe, where panel painting remained more popular among Old Masters like Rubens due to the greater precision it provided.
-Also many Dutch and other European artists (eg. Rembrandt, Goya and Elsheimer) used panels for their smaller works and miniatures. |
+Many other Northern European painters, especially Flemish painters and also Dutch Realist artists of the Dutch Baroque, used panels for their smaller works and miniatures, as did the Spanish painter Goya.

 |